toozej/backup_scripts/README.md

 A collection of backup scripts for various things.
 These scripts are fairly similar and all create encrypted backups (and eventually notify on success/failure via Pushbullet)

 ## pre-requisites
-All backup_scripts use the `pb_notifier.sh` script as part of [my Pushbullet notifier library for Bash](https://github.com/toozej/pushbullet_notifier).
+Most backup_scripts use the `pb_notifier.sh` script as part of [my Pushbullet notifier library for Bash](https://github.com/toozej/pushbullet_notifier).
 You will need to download `pb_notifier.sh` into a path you have access to before using the backup_scripts.
 For example, `wget https://raw.githubusercontent.com/toozej/pushbullet_notifier/master/pb_notifier.sh ~/bin/pb_notifier.sh` will download the latest version to your `~/bin` directory.
 You will then just need to add your Pushbullet access token to `pb_notifier.sh` ACCESS_TOKEN variable and away you go.

 ## backup_simplenote
 ### About